10 min read

 Figure 2: Tips on how to expand a cluster successfully.
 When you expand a cluster by only a small percentage, you must be careful to rebalance data distribution to avoid having most new data (and activity) focus on just the few new nodes of the cluster.
 This control of data locality is particularly easy to do with a MapR cluster, but there are ways to deal for this situation with any Hadoop distribution.
 From Chapter 4 of “Real World Hadoop”.
 Image© Friedman and Dunning 2015.

-Our stories come from observation of what MapR customers are doing with the MapR Distribution including Apache Hadoop that includes the MapR distributed file system (MapR-FS) with an enterprise grade NoSQL database, MapR-DB, that is API compatible with Apache HBase.
+Our stories come from observation of what MapR customers are doing with the MapR Distribution including Apache Hadoop that includes the MapR distributed file system (MapR XD) with an enterprise grade NoSQL database, MapR Database, that is API compatible with Apache HBase.
 The stories we tell are only a small sample, as there are over 700 paying MapR customers, but the patterns that emerge have widespread applicability for both MapR users and for those using other Hadoop or NoSQL technologies.
 The specific tools of choice may differ, but the goals for what you’d like to accomplish and the concepts behind the innovative new ways you have to address them are not tied to any one technology.

 So whether you are new to Hadoop or a polished pro, whether you chose the MapR data platform or another Hadoop distribution, you should find the real world lessons described in Real World Hadoop to be helpful.